Information about birth

 My story

-Henry Abell was born in Stanbridge, Leighton Buzzard, Central Bedfordshire, England.
-He lived there until he enlisted in the British Army at Luton, England.
-He enlisted in the 1/6th Battalion Royal Warwickshire Regiment (143rd Brigade, 48th (South Midland) Division).
+Henry Abell was the son of Jane and Arthur Abell.
+He was born around 1899 in Stanbridge, Bedfordshire, where he also continued to live.
+Henry served in the First World War with the 1/6th Battalion Royal Warwickshire Regiment (143rd Brigade, 48th (South Midland) Division).

 1/6 Battalion Royal Warwickshire Regiment (The National Archives, KEW (TNA), WO 95/2755/2).